General Electric (GE) Five Forces Analysis & Recommendations

 • Low performance of substitutes (weak force)

-• Low availability of substitutes (weak force)
+• Low availability of substitutes for GE products (weak force)

 Threat of New Entrants or New Entry (Weak Force)